Guillemont

-Guillemont ([ɡijmɔ̃]) is a commune approximately 13 km east of Albert in the Somme department in Hauts-de-France in northern France.
+Guillemont ([ɡijmɔ̃]) is a rural commune approximately 13 km east of Albert in the Somme department in Hauts-de-France in northern France.

-It, like much of the surrounding area, is primarily an agricultural community, but is known for its large Commonwealth War Graves cemetery, which has many visitors.
+It is known for its large Commonwealth War Graves cemetery, which has many visitors.
 The cemetery began as a field graveyard after the Battle of Guillemont, but was quickly expanded after the Armistice when graves from surrounding areas were centralized here.